SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 Note that it is not required to use consecutive numbers to number the name variants.
 This way, it becomes easier to remove a single variant (no "closing the gap" required).

+If extra_specs of the form `scs:name-vN` are used to specify SCS flavor names, it is RECOMMENDED to include names for the latest stable major version of the standard on flavor naming.

 ## Standard SCS flavors

 Following are flavors that must exist on standard SCS clouds (x86-64).